dhruvraj-singh-rawat/SmartPass/README.md

+## Goal

+To implement a RFID based access control system powered by raspberry pi with webserver server that can securely verify each passing student bus-pass status in timely and fast fashion.
+The project to have following functional elements:

+- Retrieval RFID information from the user via sensor.
+- Transmission of the information to the server via raspberry pi.
+- On server, Validation of the information weather the RFID bearer is authorized to enter or not.
+- Returning back of the output to the Raspberry pi & asynchronously mailing user.

 ## Problem Statement

 - In LNMIIT we always carry our Institute ID with us thus if we need to board a college bus from the main gate we have to show our bus pass and well as our college ID.